-Rubric 3: Using Knowledge of Students to Inform Teaching and Learning

-How does the candidate use knowledge of his/her young adolescent learners to justify instructional plans?
+Rubric 3: Using Knowledge of Students to Inform Teaching and Learning How does the candidate use knowledge of his/her students to justify instructional plans?

-Level 1 Level 2 Level 3 Level 4 Level 5 Candidate's justification of learning tasks is either missing OR represents a deficit view of students and their backgrounds.
-Candidate justifies learning tasks with limited attention to students' prior academic learning and/or prerequisite skills OR personal, community, or developmental assets.
-Candidate justifies why learning tasks (or their adaptations) are appropriate using examples of students' • prior academic learning and/or prerequisite skills OR • personal, community, or developmental assets.
+Level 1 Level 2 Level 3 Level 4 Level 5 Candidate's justification of learning tasks is either missing OR represents a deficit view of young adolescents and their backgrounds.
+Candidate justifies learning tasks with limited attention to young adolescents' • prior academic learning and/or prerequisite skills OR • personal, community, or developmental assets.
+Candidate justifies why learning tasks (or their adaptations) are appropriate using examples of young adolescents' • prior academic learning and/or prerequisite skills OR • personal, community, or developmental assets.
 Candidate makes superficial connections to research and/or theory.
-Candidate justifies why learning tasks (or their adaptations) are appropriate using examples of students' • prior academic learning and/or prerequisite skills AND • personal, community, or developmental assets.
+Candidate justifies why learning tasks (or their adaptations) are appropriate using examples of young adolescents' • prior academic learning and/or prerequisite skills AND • personal, community, or developmental assets.
 Candidate makes connections to research and/or theory, including young adolescent development.
 Level 4 plus: Candidate's justification is supported by principles from research and/or theory, including young adolescent development.

-The Guiding Question addresses how the candidate justifies the ways in which learning tasks and materials make content meaningful to students, by drawing upon knowledge of individuals or groups, as well as research or theory.
+The Guiding Question addresses how the candidate justifies the ways in which learning tasks and materials make content meaningful to young adolescents, by drawing upon knowledge of individuals or groups, as well as research or theory.

-- Deficit thinking7

-- Prior academic learning and/or prerequisite skills

-- Assets (personal, community)
+- Deficit thinking5 - Prior academic learning and/or prerequisite skills - Assets (personal, community, developmental)